aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export CGM to PPSX" h2="Export CGM to PPSX via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert CGM to PPSX within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides a powerful set of tools for manipulating and converting various file formats, including CGM and PPSX.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert CGM to PPSX within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSX.
+The process of converting CGM to PPSX involves two steps.
+Firstly, Aspose.PDF for Java can be used to export CGM to PPTX.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert CGM to PPTX.
+After that, Aspose.Slides for Java can be used to convert PPTX to PPSX.
+This PowerPoint Processing API provides a comprehensive set of features for manipulating PowerPoint presentations, including the ability to convert PPTX to PPSX.

+Aspose.Total for Java is a powerful suite of APIs that makes it easy to convert CGM to PPSX within any Java application.
+By using Aspose.PDF for Java to export CGM to PPTX, and Aspose.Slides for Java to convert PPTX to PPSX, developers can quickly and easily convert CGM to PPSX.
+This suite of APIs provides a comprehensive set of tools for manipulating and converting various file formats, making it an ideal solution for developers who need to convert CGM to PPSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}